Last Updated on March 16, 2022 by

 Why Does Golf Have 18 Holes?

-Outgoing holes are marked by White flags and incoming holes marked by red.
+Outgoing holes are marked by White flags and incoming holes are marked by red.

 Most prominent golf clubs had all adopted the 18 holes by 1882.
-From onward from 1993 all golf tournaments conformed to the 18-holes rules.
+From onward from 1993 all golf tournaments conformed to the 18-hole rules.

 The standardized number of holes brought about uniformity to the game of sport and allowed cross-countries and teams around different parts of the world to compete against each other under the same rule.